MonkiProjects/hugo-website/content/english/blog/our-new-website-with-dark-mode.md

 The team member page… nothing to say here, it was just ugly.

 I redesigned it, and added the list of posts published by the author when appropriate, because it made a lot of sense 🤷.
+See how the cards don't show the author… since we already know who the author is.

 {{< figure src="/uploads/articles/english/our-new-website-with-dark-mode/team-member-old.png" title="A member page with the old layout (only in light theme)" >}}
 <div class="sm:grid grid-cols-2 gap-4">